carymrobbins/carymrobbins.github.io/posts/dev/2020-03-23-overriding-type-class-instances-2.md

 ```

 The idea is that we can piggyback off of the existing generic machinery
 used by `ToJSON`.
-We will use `DerivingVia` to deriving an instance of
+We will use `DerivingVia` to derive an instance of
 `ToJSON MyRec` via `Override MyRec` with a type-level list specifying the
 type substitutions to make.